TMEM242: Structure

-Secondary Structure
+Secondary

 Tmem242 has several secondary structures.
 The two transmembrane domains have alpha helices.
 These helices are formed from uncharged residues that are buried in the membrane.
 These helices are not exposed for binding.
 Other parts of the tmem242 protein may form secondary structures.

-Tertiary Structure
+Tertiary

 The tmem242 protein further folds to its final structure to embed in a membrane.
 It is likely tmem242 is embedded in the cellular membrane, there is also potential for tmem242 to embed in the mitochondrial membrane or the endoplasmic reticulum membrane.

-Post-translational Modification
+Post-translational modification

 Tmem242 undergoes various post-translational modification.
 There are 11 serine residues that have a potential to be phosphorylated.
 Those sites occur in residue numbers 13, 20, 51, 57, 65, 74, 76, 77, 119, 128, and 130.
 There are also four threonine residues that have the potential to be phosphorylated.
 Those site are residue numbers 36, 49, 123, and 137.
 Other post-translational modifications that potentially happen occur at specific motif sites.
 There are 12 motif sites in tmem242 that correlate to 4 different motif types.
 The four types are cAMP and cGMP dependent protein kinase phosphorylation site, casein kinase II phosphorylation site, N-myristoylation site, and protein kinase C phosphorylation site.
 There is one cAMP and cGMP dependent protein kinase phosphorylation site in tmem242, and this motif has a preference for phosphorylation of threonine and serine residues.
 There are four casein kinase II phosphorylation sites, and this motif is a serine/threonine kinase.
 There are six N-myristoylation sites in tmem242, and this motif signals a covalent attachment of myristate.
 There is one protein kinase C phosphorylation site which signals phosphorylation of serine or threonine resides.